poojanarang/Male_Mutation_Bias_Primates/README.md

 ## Male Mutation Bias in Primates
-To use the program:
+# To use the program:

 —> Sample input file: “hg18.farFromGenes.20kb.nosep.schweinfurthii.bothsexes.reheader”

 —> The input file should have data for all the chromosomes (chr1-22 & chrX)

-Data from the sample input file:
+# Sample input file:

 chrom   start   stop    cm2genes        	pi      		NumBases        Dist2Root chr1    32450   52450   3.98951152150029e-08    0       		1240    11